Vanilla-Extract/VanillaExtract/website/content/_index.md

 #       image = The url to the image (should be in the website/static/images/modules/normal/ folder)
 #       description = A description of what the module should do
 #       origin = Where the module came from, should be "community" unless told otherwise (options are vanillatweaks, faithfultweaks, community)
-#       notcompatable = Resource pack formats that the module is incompatible with (options are 1, 2, 3, 4, 5)
+#       notcompatable = Versions that the module is incompatible with (Options are the id's of the format section above)

 sections:
   # Aesthetic